sushiselite/sushiselite/README.md

 <h1 align="center">💫 About Me: Advay Gupta</h1>
 <h3 align="center">Aspiring Data Scientist and Entrepreneur</h3>

-- 🔭 I’m currently working on **Data Science Projects and a Startup**
+- 🔭 I’m currently working on **data science projects and a startup**

 - 🌱 I’m currently learning **how to automate data cleaning and preprocessing algorithms**